-How To Get From Barcelona Airport to the City Center Cheaply and Fast
+How To Travel From Barcelona Airport to the City Cheaply and Fast

-Barcelona airport to city by Aerobus shuttle service
+Barcelona airport to the city by Aerobus shuttle service

 The fare is €5.90 one-way or €10.20 if you also purchase a return ticket.
 Note that the return ticket is only valid for 15 days.
 I took Aerobus on my second visit to Barcelona and had a pleasant ride.
 Note that the bus fills up fast, especially during peak season (June-August).
 If you don’t get in line early, there is a good chance you may have to stand.
 That said, people get off at a handful of stops along the route so sits do open frequently.
 The route from Barcelona airport to Plaça de Catalunya has 4 stops, as shown in the graphic below (look at the second route.)

-Barcelona airport to city by TMB City Bus 46
+Barcelona airport to the city by TMB City Bus 46

 Renfe is the national train system in Spain.
 There are Renfe short-distance trains that operate within a city and the surrounding areas.
 In Barcelona, the local train system called Renfe Rodalies.
 Trains run every 30 minutes from the train station located right outside Terminal 2.
 You will need to take the R2 Nord in the direction of Mạcanet Massanes.